-The US Food & Drug Administration has warned patients and physicians that some of the country’s most popular type 2 diabetes drugs can, in rare cases, cause a flesh-eating bacterial infection of the genitals.
+The US Food & Drug Administration has warned patients and physicians that some of the country's most popular type 2 diabetes drugs can, in rare cases, cause a flesh-eating bacterial infection of the genitals.
+Learn more about an Invokana lawsuit commercial.

 On August 29, 2018, the FDA drew a link between the class of SGLT2 inhibitors, diabetes drugs that stimulate urine output, and necrotizing fasciitis of the perineum, or Fournier's gangrene.
 Fournier's gangrene is also sometimes referred to as genital gangrene.